 Dr. Hester has worked as a Pediatric ENT for over 20 years, helping parents to identify the actual cause of their childʼs symptoms and then finding lasting solutions.
 Once the cause is identified, a thorough review of all treatment options is presented and discussed, with plenty of time for all questions to be answered.

-If you would like an appointment, please call our office conveniently located in East Palo Alto at (650) 268-5133
+If you would like an appointment, please call our office conveniently located in Menlo Park at (650) 268-5133

 Common Pediatric Issues